 All faculty members who have been at Milligan College for more than one year will have advising responsibilities unless excused by the academic dean.
 First year faculty members are not required to provide academic advising.
 Academic advising by first year faculty members is strongly discouraged.

-Faculty members are expected to meet with their advisees prior to pre-registration and approve their schedules via self-service.
-After their advisees register for classes, the advisor must review the students’ schedule electronically and approve their classes.
+Faculty members are expected to meet with their advisees prior to registration and approve their schedules via self-service.
+After their advisees register for classes, the adviser must review the students’ schedule electronically and approve their classes.